CSCfi/swift-browser-ui/docs/source/usage.rst

 ===============

 .. note::
-    Please note that the things related to project development aren’t documented here, and everything on this page is only related to the running of the program
+    Please note that the things related to project development aren't documented here, and everything on this page is only related to the running of the program